strojure/fitter/README.md

 ## Design goals

 * Describe system component dependencies in single place.
-* Fit small and large systems.
+* Declare system components as easy as new function.
+* Allow ad-hoc and dynamic dependencies defined by components themselves.
+* Fit for systems with any amount of components.
+* Maximum flexibility for any scenario.
-* Help developer to reason about system state.
+* Help developer to reason about the whole system state.

 ## Terminology